 - UNISON Scotland (2011) Make a difference: an invitation from UNISON Scotland (PDF). [accessed 16/11/2016]

 This Insight is a collective and collaborative effort involving two Gypsy Travellers and two individuals from a social work background.
+The attached artwork is by Shamus McPhee.

 The content of this Insight was reviewed by Helen Allbutt (NHS Education for Scotland), Trisha Hall (Scottish Association of Social Workers), Neil Macleod (Scottish Social Services Council), Judith Okely (Hull University), Neil Quinn (University of Strathclyde), a social work practitioner and colleagues from Scottish Government.
 Comments represent the views of reviewers and do not necessarily represent those of their organisations.
 Iriss would like to thank the reviewers for taking the time to reflect and comment on this publication.